 - 5. The tax administrator will conduct the public tender [auction] at the time and place set out in the Notice of Sale of a Right to Assignment of Taxable Property, unless it is necessary to adjourn in which case a further notice will be published. - 6.
 If at the public tender [auction] there is no bid that is equal to or greater than the upset price, the First Nation will be deemed to have purchased the right to an assignment of the taxable property for the amount of the upset price. - 7.
 The debtor may redeem the right to an assignment of the taxable property after the sale by paying to the First Nation the amount of the upset price plus three percent (3%), any time within three (3) months after the holding of the public tender [auction] in respect of the taxable property (hereinafter referred to as the "redemption period").
 Where the right to an assignment is redeemed, the First Nation will, without delay, repay to the bidder the amount of the bid. - 8.
 A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
 If the right to an assignment of the taxable property is not redeemed within the redemption period, then on the expiration of the redemption period, the First Nation will assign the taxable property to the highest bidder or to itself as the deemed purchaser, as applicable.
-The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management Act of obtaining the interest or right constituting the taxable property. - 9.
-Council of the Tobacco Plains Indian Band will, without delay, notify the Minister of Indian and Northern Affairs in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to an assignment of the taxable property. - 10.
+The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the FNLMA of obtaining the interest or right constituting the taxable property. - 9.
+The Council of the Campbell River Indian Band will without delay provide to the Minister, and the Lands Administrator if applicable, notice in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to an assignment of the taxable property. - 10.
 The tax administrator will register the assignment of the taxable property in every registry in which the taxable property is registered at the time of the assignment. - 11.
 An assignment of the taxable property operates - (a) as a transfer to the bidder or the First Nation, as the case may be, from the debtor of the taxable property, without an attestation or proof of execution, and - (b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered, except an easement, restrictive covenant, building scheme or right-of-way registered against the interest in land. - 12.
 Upon assignment of the taxable property, the debtor will be required to immediately vacate the taxable property, and any rights or interests held by the debtor in the taxable property, including the improvements, will be transferred in full to the purchaser.

-13. The proceeds of sale of the taxable property will be be paid first to th ne First Nation, then to any other holders of registered interests in the taxable pro perty in order o f their priority at law.
-Any moneys in excess of these amounts will be paid to the ne debtor in acco ordance with the Tobacco Plains Indian Band Property Taxation Law, 200 98.
-5 .
-1 •• Tax Administrator for the Tobacco Plains Indian Band Dated: , 20
+13. The proceeds of sale of the taxable property will be paid first to the First Nation, then to any other holders of registered interests in the taxable property in order of their priority at law.
+Any moneys in excess of these amounts will be paid to the debtor in accordance with the Campbell River Indian Band Property Taxation Law, 2011.

+Tax Administrator for the Campbell River Indian Band Dated: , 20